grafana/azure-data-explorer-datasource/README.md

 ### Trace Visualization Support

 The trace format option can be used to display appropriately formatted data using the built in trace visualization.
-In order to use this visualization, data must be presented following the schema that is defined [here](https://grafana.com/docs/grafana/latest/explore/trace-integration/#data-frame-structure).
+To use this visualization, data must be presented following the schema that is defined [here](https://grafana.com/docs/grafana/latest/explore/trace-integration/#data-frame-structure).
 The schema contains the `logs`, `serviceTags`, and `tags` fields which are expected to be JSON objects.
 These fields will be converted to the expected data structure provided the schema in ADX matches the below:

 - `logs` - an array of JSON objects with a `timestamp` field that has a numeric value, and a `fields` field that is key-value object.
 - `serviceTags` and tags - a typical key-value JSON object without nested objects.